wanx-troopers/wanx-troopers.github.io/statements.md

 Qwen VL is capable of writing prompt for the next 5sec fragment, can give nice results paired with [SVI](svi.md)-film.

+ffv1 format for storing videos - claims to be lossless and allows to store in rgb.

 ## 2024.10.24

 > VAE encodes single image to first latent